mobilabsolutions/stash-sdk-android/README.md

 IntegrationCompanion object to the SDK.
 If you want to use several PSP integrations you need to provide information which integration will use which payment method.

-Public key and endpoint depend on your backend services deployment, you can learn more about backend services [here](https://github.com/mobilabsolutions/payment-sdk-backend-open)
+Publishable key and endpoint depend on your backend services deployment, you can learn more about backend services [here](https://github.com/mobilabsolutions/payment-sdk-backend-open)

 ###### Kotlin - Single Integration